timjohnson818/readme-generator/README.md

-# README
+# README Generator

 ## Description
-this generates professional quality README files for projects
+This program will generate a high quality README file

 ## Table of Contents